Camborne and Redruth with Portreath

 It includes rugged open countryside, a lovely sandy beach, and bustling towns with the remains of its mining history ever-present.

 The Camborne and Redruth Mining District became significant internationally for the pioneering technological progress made here, such as Richard Trevithick’s steam engines, William Bickford’s invention of the safety fuse, (which saved countless miners’ lives), and William Murdoch’s house, being the first in the world to be lit by gas (in 1792).
-A visit to the Cornish Studies Library in Redruth and East Pool Mine reveals the story of this Area and its huge achievements.
+A visit to East Pool Mine reveals the story of this Area and its huge achievements.

 This is classic Cornish Mining landscape, with the highest concentration of historic mining sites anywhere in the world.